PyxelM/alucinara/content/species/fauna/minikin.md

 - featured
 ---
 ## Overview
-Minikin (spp. *Sciurus sapiens*) are a small rodent species native to the [2nd Realm](locations/2nd-realm.md).
+Minikin (spp. *Anthrosciurus sapiens*) are a small rodent species native to the [2nd Realm](locations/2nd-realm.md).
 They are arboreal omnivores which tend toward eating nuts and other plants, and descended from red squirrels from the 0th realm.
 They are capable of language, and appear anthropoid.

 ## Adaptation
 Many red squirrels that had found themselves in the [2nd Realm](locations/2nd-realm.md) as a result of the Supernova of 80MB, and are subsequently put under a lot of pressure from similarly arboreal predators.
 This led to the adaptation of;